qcscine/molassembler/src/molassembler/analysis/sym-testing/NOTES.rst

 whose distance matrices likely do not satisfy triangle inequalities yet.

 However, correcting mistakes made in the angle functions does correct the major increase in average error function value.
-Although symmetries with high coordination numbers do not reach 0 in optimizations (likely due to triangle inequality violations), even square pyramidal is now below 0.1 (previously at 4).
+Although shapes with high coordination numbers do not reach 0 in optimizations (likely due to triangle inequality violations), even square pyramidal is now below 0.1 (previously at 4).
 The generated structures look much better.
 Getting the refinement to reach